“Attraction as physical catastrophe was not exactly news to Seamus Ferris. He had been besotted before.”

 “The master short story teller turns messy emotions into riveting tales of wounded Irish folk … One of the best collections you’ll read this year”

 “Wild, witty stories … The west of Ireland teems with canny characters and vivid language … Darkly glimmering … Their language is exhilarating, its verve evoking the very best of Barry’s compatriots while further carving out a territory that’s all his own”

 “These are brilliant and vivid and uproarious stories.
 It’s a rare writer who can call a tune like Kevin Barry”

 “Barry often writes with sonorous wisdom … but as readers of his grimly hilarious novels will know, his language is just as precise when it is in the service of comedy … Exhilaratingly funny and poignant fables”

 “These playful, serious and beautifully crafted stories allow Barry to experiment as we need great writers to do”

 Kevin Barry is the author of three novels and two other short story collections.
-His awards include the IMPAC Dublin Literary Award, the Goldsmiths Prize, the Sunday Times EFG Short Story Prize and the Lannan Foundation Literary Award.
+His awards include the IMPAC Dublin Literary Award, the Goldsmiths Prize, the Sunday Times EFG Short Story Award and the Lannan Foundation Literary Award.
 His stories and essays have appeared in the New Yorker, Granta and elsewhere.
 He also works as a playwright and screenwriter, and he lives in County Sligo, Ireland.
 His latest novel, Night Boat to Tangier, was an Irish number one bestseller, was longlisted for the Booker Prize and shortlisted for Novel of the Year at the Irish Book Awards.